View James Spangler's Obituary on https://www.wvgazettemail.com/ and share memories

 JAMES FREDERICK "FRED" SPANGLER, 72, of Elkview, went home to be with the Lord February 12, 2020, at home surrounded by his loved ones, following a long illness.

 He was a retired custodian for Kanawha County Schools, a member of Mt.
-Pleasant Baptist Church, Elkview, and member of the Belle .
+Pleasant Baptist Church, Elkview, and member of the Belle VFW.

 Fred was a United States Marine Corps Veteran, proudly serving his country from 1967 to 1969.
 He received the National Defense Service Medal, Vietnam Service Medal, Vietnam Campaign Medal and the Combat Action Ribbon, while serving with great admiration and pride.